 Ah, smartphones and their ridiculous battery lives.
 There is nothing worse than downloading a tonne of podcasts and creating a cracking Spotify playlist for that 12 hour train journey, only for your phone to die after 2 hours, leaving you with nothing but a book that you’ve read 3 times and your sleeping neighbour for company.
 With a portable charger, these predicaments are a thing of the past and are a true travel essential.

-Ah, Kindles.
 As an avid book reader (and English Literature graduate, ahem), I used to hate Kindles with a passion.
 I love nothing more than a real book that I can hold in my hands, scribble in the margins of and turn over the corners.
 One of my biggest passions is buying books (seriously, you should see my collection).
 However, I have begrudgingly come to admit that Kindles are more practical for travellers like me.
 They are lightweight, can store hundreds of books on them, and you can even purchase more books instantly (providing you have an internet connection).
-If the woman in your life loves books as much as I do, but doesn’t yet have a Kindle, then this will be a priceless gift for her.
+What’s more, the battery life on a Kindle is excellent, making them perfect for long haul flights or long days at the beach.
+If the woman in your life loves books as much as I do but doesn’t yet have a Kindle, then this will be a priceless gift for her.

 It almost goes without saying, but headphones are another travel essential.
 I love my pink Skullcandy headphones, because not only are they cute, but they’re also super high quality and really durable.
 I’ve lost track of the times that they’re been tangled, squashed and dropped, and they’ve worked for me for years.

-Before you judge me too harshly for including two brow products, hear me out.
-It isn’t necessary to carry around the JAPONESQUE brow kit and WUNDERBROW (although I do, shoot me), but between them, they make life a lot easier.
-WUNDERBROW will stay put for days.
+As a woman in 2019, I know the importance of having good eyebrows, and believe me when I tell you that THIS is the product that you need in your life if you want to have perfect brows.
+WUNDERBROW will stay put for days and this makes it perfect for those long humid travel days!
 You can shower, swim, work out, whatever the hell you like, and this stuff will not budge an inch.
 I personally love WUNDERBROW because I’m lazy and it makes my daily makeup routine a hell of a lot quicker.
-As with the JAPONESQUE kit, it’s a little expensive, but my god it’s worth it.
+It may be a little more expensive than the products that I usually use but my god it’s worth it.

 What’s better than something that makes your skin feel nice and smell nice?
 SOMETHING THAT KEEPS MOSQUITOS AWAY.
 I don’t think that this stuff was even intended to be a repellent, but sweet Jesus, it works far better than DEET, smells nicer, and is a lot less harsh on the skin.
 I fully credit this stuff with saving me from Dengue fever in Cambodia and for the price, it would be rude not to buy it.